kevin218/Eureka/docs/source/ecf.rst

 refpix_corr
 '''''''''''''''''
-Boolean, runs a custom ROEBA routine for PRISM observations which do not have reference pixels within the subarray
+Boolean, runs a custom ROEBA (Row-by-row, Odd-Even By Amplifier) routine for PRISM observations which do not have reference pixels within the subarray.

 npix_top
 '''''''''''''''''